 SAMUEL MOOSE - vice Chair

-Samuel is a member of the Mille Lacs Band of Ojibwe and his role is the Director of Fond du Lac Human Services.
+Samuel is a member of the Mille Lacs Band of Ojibwe and his role is the Commissioner of Administration with the Mille Lacs Band of Ojibwe.
 He also is the Bemidji Area representative for the National Indian Health Board.
 Samuel brings years of vast experience in Tribal health in various roles.

 Darin prescott - Secretary/Treasurer